Specy/rooc/README.md

 # What it is
 Rooc is a program to parse and convert formal mathematical models into linear problems.
 They will be then converted into standard linear problems so they can be solved with the simplex.
 The goal is to compile the binary to WASM and create a web wrapper to show all the individual steps needed to convert and find a solution to a problem, this way people can more easily learn how to create and solve mathematical models using the simplex method.
-The "language" supports formal definitions, i'd like to expand the project to support the solution of graphs, integer and binary problems
+The "language" supports formal definitions of problems, with the ability to define custom functions, constants, arrays and tuples.
+It also supports iterators and utility functions to iterate over graphs, edges, arrays, ranges, etc.

 # Features
 - [ ] Syntax and parsing
-  - [x] Basic functions (min, max, mod)
+  - [x] Basic block functions (min, max, mod)
   - [x] Constant Graph definitions
   - [x] Iterators
   - [x] Tuples
-  - [ ] Iterators utility functions (for graphs, edges, etc)
+  - [x] Iterators utility functions (for graphs, edges, etc)
+  - [x] Primitive destructuring
+  - [x] Formal definition of a problem, (sum function and generic variables)
+  - [x] Constants and multi dimensional arrays in the formal definition of a problem
+  - [x] Custom functions
+  - [x] Error logging and parameter validation
+  - [x] Error traces
   - [ ] Definition of variable bounds
-  - [x] Formal definition of a problem, (sum function and generic variables)
-  - [x] Constants and 1d and 2d arrays in the formal definition of a problem
 - [ ] Simplex resolution
   - [ ] Linearization of a generic problem
   - [x] Transformation of a linear problem into the standard form